matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 There are a few ways to request a room summary, but they only support some of the use cases.
-The spaces summary API ([MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946)) only provides limited control over what rooms to summarize and only works for rooms in spaces.
-`{roomid}/initialSync` and `{roomid}/state/{event_type}` don't work over
-federation and are much heavier than necessary or need a lot of http calls for each room.
+The spaces summary API ([MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946)) only provides limited control over what rooms to summarize and returns a lot more data than necessary.  `{roomid}/initialSync` and `{roomid}/state/{event_type}` don't work over federation and are much heavier than necessary or need a lot of http calls for each room.

 ## Proposal